akhtarja/www.javed.dev/README.md

 2. Create an AWS IAM user with programmatic access.
 Add the keys to your local AWS credential files using the name `www-javed-dev`.

-3. The application expects the following parameters in the parameters section for the Serverless profile you plan to use:
+3. The application expects the following environment variables:

 | Variable name | Description |
 | :--- | :--- |